 Startups usually settle for physical space in a co-work setting which can cost significantly more in San Francisco as compared to Sydney, the financial capital of Australia.
 Legal policies and business regulations are another reason why operating from the Silicon Valley could impose extra barriers on startups that are not native to the Silicon Valley.

-Attracting Capital in Australia Isn’t a Nightmare
+Attracting Investors in Australia

 Australian startups can rake in heavy investments with ease and yes, the advantage is local angel investors and government startup funds who prefer Aussie startups to help grow Australian startup ecosystem.
 This means that while there is less investment capital in Australia as compared to Silicon Valley, the bulk of the funds is aimed at startups (a great proposition for startups).
 The same is true in Silicon Valley by the way.
 American investors usually prefer funding American startups more than foreign startups including those from Australia.